• Skip to primary navigation

 • Salt is a flavor enhancer and is an essential element in the flavor profile of pizza dough.
 Without it, the dough tastes bland.
 Steer clear of iodized table salt and use sea salt or Kosher salt when baking.

 • Water is the element of hydration in making dough.
-Higher hydration doughs will be lighter because they allow more and more oversized air pockets during fermentation.
+Higher hydration doughs will be lighter because they allow more oversized air pockets during fermentation.
 If the dough is too wet, the proteins will be too weak to hold up the air pockets and fall flat.

 • Olive oil tenderizes the inside of the crust, making it less tough, and also adds to the crispiness of the outer crust during the baking process.